British duck guide: identification, species, facts and where to see

 Ducks are a common sight on our lakes and rivers, making them easy to spot and identify.
 They are gregarious, too, often turning up in huge numbers.

 From the monochrome markings of the smew, to the incredible greens of teal, wigeon and mallard and the delicate speckling on a gadwall, ducks are stunningly beautiful.
-Even the shimmering browns, blues and oranges of escapees from private collections such as mandarins, or occasional visitors such as harlequins, seem to have been applied from the perfect palate.
+Even the shimmering browns, blues and oranges of escapees from private collections such as mandarins, or occasional visitors such as harlequins, seem to have been applied from the perfect palette.

 When is the best time of year to see ducks?